| Title: | Personalised Synthetic Controls |

 the number of MCMC simulations to run |

-start |
+pscOb |

-a matrix containing the draws form the posterior distribution
+a matrix containing the posterior draws to update |

 Function which allows comparison of a data cohort against a parametric Counter Factual Model (CFM).
 The function allows models of the type 'flexsurvreg' and 'glm' to be supplied.
 The function performs by calculating the linear predictor as a combination of the CFM and the dataset supplied and then selects a likelihood based on the type of model specified.
 Likelihood is estimated using a Baysian MCMC procedure wherebey the parameters of the CFM acts as informative priors.